Interstitial Cystitis & Bladder Pain Syndrome Treatment

 If lifestyle changes fail to yield results, medication may be prescribed to mitigate IC/BPS symptoms.
 Two drugs—oral pentosan polysulfate and dimethyl sulfoxide (DMSO)—are currently approved by the U.S. Food and Drug Administration (FDA) to treat IC/BPS.
 Other drugs that have shown promising results and may be offered by certain medical providers include hydroxyzine, amitriptyline, and heparin.

-Learn More at Mitchell Medical Group
+Get Treated at Mitchell Medical Group

 At Mitchell Medical Group, we are proud to offer a number of highly effective holistic and prescription-based treatments for IC/BPS.
 By helping our patients change their lifestyles, we’ve observed marked symptom reduction in IC/BPS patient groups of all ages and demographics.
-Visit our Services page to learn more about our medical treatments, and head over to our Blog to read recent posts on IC/BPS management and a host of other medical topics.